 Consistency breeds familiarity, and once they know you and your music, they are more likely to feature you.

 The most important thing to remember is that music blogs are staffed by people who love music and who have individual music tastes.

 Their decision to feature you on their platforms is largely based on whether they like your music in the first place – your music might not be everybody’s cup of tea, remember.

 Stay patient, send to as many relevant blogs as you can and keep cultivating strong relationships that can help you with future releases!

 Мusic Gateway are always looking to help creatives, including promoting your music!
-Take a look at our Music Promotion page to find out what we can offer to get your music heard, including helping you to improve your streaming presence.
+Take a look at our Music Promotion and marketing pages to find out what we can offer to get your music heard, including helping you to improve your streaming presence.
 Also, check out our Sync opportunities page to get your music in TV and Film.
 Try it out for free today by signing up or clicking the button below.